The type-I antiferromagnetic Weyl semimetal InMnTi$_2$: Results and discussions

-Finally we compute the Berry curvature by means of Wannier interpolation on a sphere of points around a Weyl node (Fig.~\ref{fig:Bcurvature}).
-The plot shows the results as colored arrows, where the color represent the contribution of the Berry curvature vector to the flux on the surface element of the sphere.
-The integral of the flux \eqref{eq:chern_int} will give the Chern number associated with the node.
-The analysis shows that the two neighboring nodes belonging to a pair are of opposite chirality as we would expect.
-The results from the study of the evolution of the\acp{HWCC} corroborates the previous results, showing that the two nodes are of chirality +1 and -1 respectively.
+Finally, we compute the Berry curvature by means of Wannier interpolation on a dense regular grid of k-points.
+We can then interpolate the value of the Berry curvature on a custom grid, such as a sphere around a \ac{WN} which can than be used to derive the Berry curvature flux, the integral of which \eqref{eq:chern_int} will give the Chern number associated with the node.
+The analysis shows that two neighboring nodes belonging to a pair are of opposite chirality, as we would expect.
+The results from the study of the evolution of the \acp{HWCC} corroborates the previous results, showing that the two nodes are of chirality +1 and -1 respectively.
+We also show in Fig.~\ref{fig:Bcurvature} the Berry curvature computed on the $k_z = 0$ plane in proximity of a pair of \acp{WN}; while the general trend shows the Berry curvature going from the $C=+1$ node to the $C=-1$ one, this is not universally true as one would expect from an ideal pair model\cite{grassano2020influence}.